Is Your Favorite Coffee Mold-Free? Here’s What the Science Actually Says

 If you want the absolute “for-sure” way to know your coffee is safe, there are more steps you can take to reduce your risk of exposure to mycotoxins and mold.

-• Stick with Specialty Grade Arabica: As the Portugal study showed, high-altitude Arabica beans are naturally less prone to mold than mass-produced Robusta.
+Stick with Specialty Grade Arabica: As the Portugal study shows, high-altitude Arabica beans are naturally less prone to mold than mass-produced Robusta (plus, Arabica beans are known for their superior flavor.)

-• Check for the Lab Results: Don't just take a brand's word for it.
-Look for companies (like us!) that actually put their beans through third-party lab testing to verify they are below detectable levels.
+Check for the Lab Results: Don't just take a brand's word for it.
+Look for companies (like us!) that actually put their beans through lab testing to verify they are below detectable levels or within the safe range of the presence of mold.

 Once you find a brand that has tested its coffee, you can even go a step further and ask for the details.
 Here are the three main things to look for: